How to stand out of from the crowd on the dating scene

 "I loved you the same way that I learned how to ride a bike: Scared but reckless." -Rudy Francisco

 And all the heartbroken say "Amen."
 It hurts desperately to fall in love.
 But in the same breath, it is also the only thing strong enough to heal us.
 Love wages a war between the primitive and logical sides of the brain, lodging our hearts unfairly in this battleground.
 Sometimes it feels like the best we can do is to navigate it without setting off landmines.

-Dating can feel like that sharp left turn: we are scared to take it for the risks, or we are too reckless in throwing our hearts at people who don't care enough about them.
+Dating can feel like that sharp left turn: we are scared to take it for the risks, or we are too reckless in it.

 Love excites me but also scares the hell out of me.
 It's thrilling and carries the delight of a clean slate.
 Inviting the magic of a new person into your heart means accepting the chance you'll fall off the bike and get hurt.
 Some of these lessons are hard won.
 But there's no safer way to find out.
 And if you are like me, and you are cautiously excited to explore new avenues that challenge your long-held beliefs about love, you will do things like trying online dating for a year.

 Online dating has somewhat of a notorious reputation, especially when used by "dirty dirty cheats" as Taylor Swift would say, to fool honest people.
 This is me raising my hand to say that I've been there.
 However, I am also happy to report that the majority of men I've met online were well-adjusted, happy guys looking for love.